r-grandorder/tri-hermes/src/Lostbelt/ayylmao.md

 Furniture.

 **Kadoc:**
-Was...Zhang Jiao...protecting this place?
+Was...Zhang Jiaoo...protecting this place?

 **Moriarty:**
 No. It would be more accurate to say he had no choice but to do so.
-You could say that while his Master created this Singularity, it was Zhang Jiao who nurtured it.
+You could say that while his Master created this Singularity, it was Zhang Jiaoo who nurtured it.
 It was his dedication to it that made this Singularity so intricately bizarre.

 **Moriarty:**
 Now then, I'll open the door.
 From this point onward, communication with Chaldea will likely be rendered impossible.
 It's already gotten erratic, has it not?